dphang/roku-lib/README.md

 To use this library simply copy the contents of ``rokuLib`` into your source directory.

-Using ``rokuLib`` with Eclipse is recommended since you can make full use of the Javadocs.
+Using ``rokuLib`` with Eclipse is recommended since Javadocs is partially supported by the Eclipse BrightScript plugin, and the documentation is written with Javadocs.